shubhamkalsait/on-cdec-b19/Readme.md

 How to optimize the docker image?
 - reduce RUN instruction
-- user slim baseimage
+- use slim baseimage
-- scratch
+-